mannmalviya/leetcode/README.md

   </a>
 </div>

 I prefer solving LeetCode problems locally using my own editor.
-This repo contains all my submissions.
+This repo contains a record of all my submissions.